Cornerstone: Contemporary usage

 Normally, a VIP of the organization, or a local celebrity or community leader, will be invited to conduct the ceremony of figuratively beginning the foundations of the building, with the person's name and official position and the date usually being recorded on the stone.
 This person is usually asked to place their hand on the stone or otherwise signify its laying.

 Often still, and certainly until the 1970s, most ceremonies involved the use of a specially manufactured and engraved trowel that had a formal use in laying mortar under the stone.
 Similarly, a special hammer was often used to ceremonially tap the stone into place.

 The foundation stone often has a cavity into which is placed a time capsule containing newspapers of the day or week of the ceremony plus other artifacts that are typical of the period of the construction: coins of the year may also be immured in the cavity or time capsule.

 Ecclesiastical

 A cornerstone (Greek: Άκρογωνιεîς, Latin: Primarii Lapidis) will sometimes be referred to as a "foundation-stone", and is symbolic of Christ, whom the Apostle Paul referred to as the "head of the corner" and is the "Chief Cornerstone of the Church" (Ephesians 2:20).
-A chief or head cornerstone is placed above two walls to maintain them together and avoid the building to fall apart.
+A chief or head cornerstone is placed above two walls to keep them together and prevent the building from falling apart.
 Many of the more ancient churches will place relics of the saints, especially martyrs, in the foundation stone.